+\The calendar includes provisions for 185 school days allowing for up to five (5) cancellation days due to extenuating circumstances resulting from weather conditions and/or other emergencies.
 The District Committee reserves the right to further extend the length of the school day and/or school year in order to comply with Massachusetts Board of Education regulations.
 If, however, we experience less than five (5) cancellation days, the calendar year will be adjusted accordingly to comply with the present 180 day school year requirement.
 Faculty are required to work 182 days to comply with the language in the Teamsters' Contract.

-Note: Graduation - Sunday, June 6, 2021
+Note: Graduation - Sunday, June 5, 2022

-CYCLE SCHEDULE 2020-2021 SCHOOL YEAR
+CYCLE SCHEDULE 2021-2022 SCHOOL YEAR